dahoum/pacman-val/README.md

   * Simplify to "keyPressed" / only one function `val` `done`
   * Start to fix labyrint
   * Homework
-    * Change to lastKeyPressed
+    * Change to lastKeyPressed `done on 19 Feb`
-    * Remove all upPressed, etc.
+    * Remove all upPressed, etc. `done on 19 Feb`
-    * move yspeed = and xspeed = 0 into the Brain
+    * move yspeed = and xspeed = 0 into the Brain `done on 19 Feb`
-    * Introduce localStorage Direction, which is the current direction and make it work
+    * Introduce localStorage Direction, which is the current direction and make it work `done on 19 Feb`
     * then we will do the first logic based on the matrix togerer ...
     * ...
     * ...